mainsail-crew/mainsail/docs/index.md

 ---

 # Welcome to Mainsail!
-Mainsail makes Klipper more accessible by adding a lightweight, responsive web user interface, centred around an intuitive and consistent design philosophy..
+Mainsail makes Klipper more accessible by adding a lightweight, responsive web user interface, centred around an intuitive and consistent design philosophy.
 {: .fs-5 }

 [Getting Started](/setup){: .btn .btn-primary }